You are listening to the Sean Hannity Radio Show Podcast.

 What about this one question, which I think is important?

-So you think it's appropriate what Comey did by leaking A government material, B classified material, and C, you know, basically coordinated to get his best friend in this and coordinated his testimony, and it gets worse.
+So you think it's appropriate what Comey did by leaking A, government material, B, classified material, and C, you know, basically coordinated to get his best friend in this and coordinated his testimony, and it gets worse.

-Hillary Clinton's attorney, and it seems every single person that he has brought on his team is either an Obama, a Hillary, or a Democratic donor.
+And it seems every single person that he has brought on his team is either an Obama, a Hillary, or a Democratic donor.

 All right, so let's take it point by point.